lanl/scico/docs/source/advantages.rst

 SCICO, in contrast, is based on
 `JAX <https://jax.readthedocs.io/en/latest/>`__, which provides most of the same features, but with the addition of automatic differentiation, GPU support, and just-in-time (JIT) compilation.
+(Note that the availability of these features in SCICO is subject to some :ref:`caveats <jax_caveats>`.)

 While recent advances in automatic differentiation have primarily been driven by its important role in deep learning, it is also invaluable in